Master data management and data governance: Differences, Overlap, and Tools

 • Golden record creation: MDM tools create a single, authoritative version of key business data, eliminating multiple versions across systems.

-For example, in an e-commerce company, MDM helps centralize customer data from sales, marketing, and customer service departments.
+In an e-commerce company, MDM helps centralize customer data from sales, marketing, and customer service departments.
 By integrating the data, the company provides a seamless experience for customers, ensuring up-to-date information is available for every touchpoint.

 Stat: According to a recent study, organizations that have adopted MDM solutions report up to 40% better data quality, leading to more reliable insights and strategic decisions